railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_reports.rst

    *Definition of a new dashboard.*

-Once the dashboard has been defined you can use the  *Create Menu*  button to create a menu entry for your dashboard anywhere in the menu system.
+Once the dashboard has been defined you can use the :guilabel:`Create Menu` button to create a menu entry for your dashboard anywhere in the menu system.

 Managing document templates with OpenOffice.org
 -----------------------------------------------

-To personalize your printable documents in Open ERP, use the module \ ``base_report_designer``\.
+To configure your printable documents in Open ERP, use the module \ ``base_report_designer``\.

 .. tip:: The OpenOffice.org Writer plug-in